swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 }
 ```

-The implementation of the `dictionaryStorage` macro would create the accessor declarations shown above, using either the `key` argument (if present) or deriving the key name from the property name.
+The implementation of the `DictionaryStorage` macro would create the accessor declarations shown above, using either the `key` argument (if present) or deriving the key name from the property name.
 The effect of this macro isn't something that can be done with a property wrapper, because the property wrapper wouldn't have access to `self.storage`.

 The presence of an accessor macro on a stored property removes the initializer.
 It's up to the implementation of the accessor macro to either diagnose the presence of the initializer (if it cannot be used) or incorporate it in the result.